MicroEJ/docs/VEEPortingGuide/multiSandbox.rst

 Multi-Sandbox capability is an additional Core Engine module, disabled by default.

-To enable Multi-Sandbox capability of the MicroEJ Core Engine, in the platform configuration file, check :guilabel:`Multi Applications`.
+To enable the Multi-Sandbox capability of the MicroEJ Core Engine, in the platform configuration file, check :guilabel:`Multi Applications`.